-Northumberland County Council has a vision of 'leading Northumberland to a greater future'.
+Northumberland County Council has a vision of 'one council that works for everyone'.

-The values embedded in all aspects of service delivery and partnership working are strength, fairness, approachability and innovation.
+The values embedded in all aspects of service delivery and partnership working are excellence and quality, respect, residents first, and keeping our communities safe and well.
 The contaminated land strategy aims to meet all of these values through robust, fair procedures for inspection of potentially contaminated land.